jtablesaw/tablesaw/README.md

     <dependency>
         <groupId>tech.tablesaw</groupId>
         <artifactId>tablesaw-core</artifactId>
-        <version>0.12</version>
+        <version>0.20.0</version>
     </dependency>

+Beyond tablesaw-core:

-You can also add a dependency for `tablesaw-plot` to use the plotting capability.
-Experimental support for plots built on Plot.ly (which is itself built on D3) is also included, but this will be a bumpy ride for another minor release or two.
+- You can add a dependency for `tablesaw-plot` to use the plotting capability.
+- Experimental support for JavaScript plots built on Plot.ly (which is itself built on D3) is also included, but this will be a bumpy ride for another minor release or two.
+Add a dependency for ```tablesaw-jsplot```.

 * We also recommend trying Tablesaw inside [Jupyter notebooks](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html), which lets you experiment with Tablesaw in a more interactive manner.
 Get started by [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)
+* Finally, the [jtablesaw smile project](https://github.com/jtablesaw/smile) contains integration code to make it trivial to use the excellent Java machine learning library [Smile](https://github.com/haifengl/smile) with tablesaw.

 ### Documentation and support: